 1. Promote Your Trail Town Image.
 The first component to an effective promotional campaign is to convince local residents, the larger region, and tourists that you have an active and welcoming Trail Town environment.
 Most of the Trail Town strategies described in this document are based on drawing in visitors from beyond the local market.
 Therefore, the full potential of the Trail Town concept may not be realized unless the local and regional population base is aware of it and what it can offer.
-Local leaders and the Trail Town Team can help "brand" the Trail Town by developing attractive marketing materials such as a logo, brochure, printable map, print ads and a website City officials should continue to seek advice and assistance from the DDA and Chamber of Commerce to develop these materials.
-Furthermore, because there are so many state trails located near Grayling it might be helpful to collectively work with local officials and marketing professionals in other nearby towns and the DNR to develop a regional brand.
+Local leaders and the Trail Town Team can help "brand" the Trail Town by developing attractive marketing materials such as a logo, brochure, printable map, print ads and a website.
+City officials should continue to seek advice and assistance from the Chamber of Commerce and Tourism Council to develop these materials.